elifesciences/elife-xpub/docs/developing/app-startup.md

 ## Dockerfile(s)

-In general the actual Dockerfiles don't specify the way in which the application starts (see below).
+Dockerfiles don't specify the way in which the application starts (see below).

 ```
 ~/dev/elife-xpub $ grep CMD Dockerfile*